Elle (Spanish pronoun)

-Elle (/es/, or less commonly /es/ plural: elles /es/) is a proposed non-normative personal pronoun in Spanish.
-It is intended as a grammatically ungendered alternative to the third-person, gender-specific pronouns él ("he"), ella ("she"), and ello ("it")—with elles as an alternative to ellos/ellas (plural "they").
+Elle (/es/, or less commonly /es/ plural: elles /es/) is a proposed personal pronoun in the Spanish language which is not currently in widespread use.
+It is intended as a grammatically ungendered alternative to the third-person, gender-specific pronouns él ("he"), ella ("she"), and ello ("it")—with elles proposed as an alternative to gendered plurals ellos/ellas ("they").

-Elle is intended to refer to people outside of the gender binary (non-binary and transgender people), and can also be used to refer to people whose gender is unknown or unspecified.
-This word can be seen as an equivalent of the English singular they.
+Elle is intended to refer to people outside of the gender binary, or may alternatively be used to refer to people whose gender is unknown or unspecified.
+This usage can be seen as equivalent to the English singular they.

 This pronoun is not endorsed by the Royal Spanish Academy (RAE) or any other official Spanish-language institution.
 Although it was briefly incorporated into the RAE's website on October 27, 2020, it was removed four days later.